Is My Landlord Responsible For Damage to My Property?

 Personal Property Replacement Coverage

-This endorsement allows you to increase your policy limits for your personal belongings and ensure that they are covered under replacement cost (RCV), which will pay for property damage due to a covered peril without depreciation.
+This endorsement allows you to increase your policy limits for your personal belongings and ensure they are covered under replacement cost (RCV), which will pay for property damage due to a covered peril without depreciation.

-There are two types of renters insurance policies, Actual Cash Value (ACV) and Replacement Cost Value (RCV)
+There are two types of renters insurance policies: Actual Cash Value (ACV) and Replacement Cost Value (RCV)

 ACV